Who We Are

 Ryan Pollard

 Ryan Pollard, Ph.D.
 CCC-SLP BCS-F is a stutterer, speech-language pathologist, and clinical professor at the University of Colorado Boulder where he trains graduate students and teaches courses in stuttering, disability studies, counseling and other areas.
-Over the past several years he’s volunteered or worked for FRIENDS, the Stuttering Read more
+Over the past several years he’s volunteered or worked for Friends, the Stuttering

 Anthony Saleh